Dive into the conservation and education opportunities of the Great Barrier Reef, the global center of marine biodiversity.

 |Credits:||7 graduate credits from Miami University; course can be applied to the Global Field Program.|

 Snorkel included; SCUBA certification is not required for this course.
-Accepted students who opt to participate in SCUBA during the course will need to complete SCUBA certification at their own expense before the course starts.
-SCUBA equipment rental during the course at your own expense.
+Accepted students who opt to participate in SCUBA during the course will need to complete SCUBA (at least Open Water Diver) certification at their own expense before the course starts.
+SCUBA diving insurance and equipment rental during the course at your own expense.

 One of the seven wonders of the natural world, the Great Barrier Reef lies in the clear blue waters off the northeast coast of Australia.
 Spanning 14 degrees of latitude, this complex reef system is not only the greatest expanse of coral in the world, it is the Earth’s largest living structure, a massive, beautiful, and ancient biological phenomenon of bewildering diversity and immense ecological significance.
 Habitats within the reef mosaic include the coral reefs themselves (some 3,000 individual reefs), sponge gardens, sea grasses, mangroves, continental islands, and coral cays, which together help support a rich assemblage of marine and terrestrial life, including more than 1,500 species of fish, 200 species of birds, six species of sea turtles, whales, dolphins, and dugongs.